Mohammed-git65/Capstone/our-solution.md

 ## Our Solution

-We designed and implemented an IT Support Copilot agent using Microsoft Copilot Studio.
+We designed and implemented an IT Support Copilot solution using Microsoft Copilot Studio.

 The agent helps users submit IT support requests in a structured way by collecting essential information such as name, department, and issue type.